Monday, May 14, 2012

 Sauté the onions in the oil for 3-4 minutes, stirring often and scraping any browned bits off the bottom of the pot.
 Add the ginger and garlic and sauté another 1-2 minutes, then add the sweet potatoes and stir well to combine.

-Remove the chicken pieces and set them in a bowl to cool, until cool enough to touch.
-Remove and discard the skin.
-Shred the meat off the bones and put the meat back in the pot, along with some shopped greens if you're using them.
+Once cooked, remove the chicken pieces and set them in a bowl until cool enough to touch, then remove and discard the skin.
+Pull the meat off the bones and place the meat back in the pot, along with the chopped spinach.
+Adjust the seasonings and stir in the cilantro.
+Serve the stew by itself, or with simple steamed rice.